litestar-org/litestar/docs/usage/responses.rst

 MessagePack responses
 +++++++++++++++++++++

-In addition to JSON, Starlite offers support for the `MessagePack <https://msgpack.org/>`_ format which can be a time and space efficient alternative to JSON.
+In addition to JSON, Litestar offers support for the `MessagePack <https://msgpack.org/>`_ format which can be a time and space efficient alternative to JSON.

 It supports all the same types as JSON serialization.
 To send a ``MessagePack`` response,